jaltantra/jaltantra_v8_optimizer/README.md

+#Initial setup and run script
+Please ensure you are connected to IIT-B network and have access to license server.

 # Project Deployment and Monitoring Guide

 This document provides instructions on configuring and running the deployment and monitoring scripts for your application.